 Course Length: 5 days

-None required - The M-1/R-1 course is suggested for basic subject knowledge if necessary.
+None required - The M-1/R-1 course is suggested for basic subject knowledge prior to the course.

 This course is designed for engineers, technicians, and anyone else looking to advance their knowledge in adhesive bonding technology, while gaining a deeper understanding of surface preparation and the fundamental adhesion principles necessary to achieve a good bond to both (polymeric) composite and metallic surfaces.